nhejazi/medoutcon/README.md

 ## What’s `medoutcon`?

-The `medoutcon` R package is designed to provide facilities for estimating a parameter formulated to compare two user-given values of a treatment variable A on an outcome variable Y, allowing for the effect of the treatment on the outcome, through a direct path (i.e., through A only) as well as an indirect path through a set of mediators M, to be evaluated in the presence of a binary mediator-outcome confounder Z, itself affected by exposure A. The approach makes use of a static intervention on the treatment A and a stochastic intervention on the mediators M, thus deriving stochastic (in)direct effects in the presence of mediator-outcome confounding.
-While the proposed approach is similar to those proposed in VanderWeele, Vansteelandt, and Robins (2014), Rudolph et al. (2017), and Zheng and van der Laan (2017), `medoutcon` is designed as a software implementation to accompany the methodology described in Rudolph et al. (n.d.).
+The `medoutcon` R package provides facilities for efficient estimation of stochastic (in)direct effects that measure the impact of a treatment variable \(A\) on an outcome variable \(Y\), through a direct path (through \(A\) only) and an indirect path (only through a set of mediators \(M\)), in the presence of a binary intermediate confounder
+\(Z\) of the mediator-outcome relationship, itself affected by exposure
+\(A\).
+While the proposed approach is similar to appearing in VanderWeele, Vansteelandt, and Robins (2014), Rudolph et al. (2017), and Zheng and van der Laan (2017), `medoutcon` is designed as a software implementation to accompany the methodology proposed in Díaz et al.
+(n.d.).
 For an in-depth treatment of the effect decomposition and estimation strategy, please refer to that work.

 -----